Types of Command in Splunk – Splunk Visualization Commands

 Example : inputlookup, makeresults, search etc.

-Transforming Command :
+Transforming Command OR Splunk Visualization Commands :

 Transforming command orders result into result set.
 The command “transforms” specified cell values for each event into numerical values for statistical analysis.
+This is also known as “Splunk Visualization Commands” because it is used to visualise the data in the graphical format.

 Example : stats, chart, top, rare, timechart etc.